 - If it’s a single dish photograph, crop in tight on almost entirely the food

 - If it’s a multiple dish arrangement, crop to highlight the food of multiple dishes

-- If it’s an ambience shot, use your best judgement.
+- If it’s an ambiance shot, use your best judgment.